fechan/fechan.github.io/adiugoskr/verbs.md

 * **íz=**: Conditional mood, indicating that the verb action is the premise of some condition, whether real or hypothetical.
 * **it=**: Counterfactual mood, indicating that the verb action is hypothetical and did not actually occur.

+## Copula
+Adiugoskr has both a null-marked and an overt copula **iused**. **iused** is usually found in main clauses, and less commonly in subordinate clauses unless it is being emphasized or a verb is needed for the clitic to attach to.

+### Existential verb
+The copula is not the same as the existential verb, [**ajen** *'exist'*](/adiugoskr/dictionary#exist).
+However, like the copula, it also has a null-marked counterpart. **ajen** is usually found in main clauses, and less commonly in subordinate clauses unless it is being emphasized or a verb is needed for the clitic to attach to.

 ## Agreement with verbal arguments
 ### Intransitives and reflexives
 Intransitive and reflexive verbs in Adiugoskr have only one argument, the subject.
 These verbs agree with their subject's animacy in tone: 1st and 2nd person arguments (also called *Speech Act Participants*, or *SAPs*) and animate 3rd person subjects cause the final syllable of the verb to have a high tone, as opposed to a low tone for inanimate subjects.